reMarkable/cobalt/README.md

 * shuffler_use_memstore: If not specified defaults to false meaning that the Shuffler will not use memstore but rather will use a persistent datastore.
   If specified it should be the string `true` or `false`.
+* analyzer_public_uri: The publicly-facing URI of the Analyzer Service.
+Used to run end-to-end tests.
+* shuffler_public_uri: Same as above for the Shuffler.
+* report_master_public_uri: Same as above for the Report Master.
+* test_with_tls: If the services that the end-to-end tests are running against use TLS, set this to "true".
+Any other value is "false".

 ### Deploying Cobalt to GKE